mondoohq/docs/docs/mql/mql-write.md

 **cnquery**

 The easiest substitution to the above examples is [cnquery](https://github.com/mondoohq/cnquery).
 It contains the MQL language, provides connectivity through providers, and offers Querypacks.
-It is the foundation that cnspec is bulit on.
+It is the foundation that cnspec is built on.
 As such, you can run the examples in this guide on cnquery as well.
 For example:

 ```bash
 cnquery run -c "packages.where( name == /ssl/i ) { name version }"